 Armier Bay Quality

-There is a restaurant called Ray's Lido which serves the smaller bay.
-It is open all year round and offers good food as well as beach facilities including from sunbeds, umbrellas and water sports.
+- Armier Bay Malta Restaurants: Ray's Lido which serves the smaller bay.
+It is open all year round and offers good food as well as beach facilities including sunbeds, umbrellas and water sports.

-By car it is very easy.
-Proceed to the village of Mellieha, go to Ghadira Bay and straight on until you reach the top of the hill where you see signs indicating, right to the ferry boat and to the left for Armier bay.
+- Proceed to the village of Mellieha, go to Ghadira Bay and straight on until you reach the top of the hill where there is a roundabout.

 Persons with less mobility

-Public rest room are not available but the restaurants provide adequate rest rooms for the public.
+- Public rest rooms are not available but the restaurants provide adequate rest rooms for the public.

-Xaghra village is close by and and slightly further up the village of Qala.
+- Xaghra village is close by and slightly further up the village of Qala.